cswartzvi/hamilton/docs/get-started/why-hamilton.md

-# Why use Hamilton?
+# Why use Apache Hamilton?

 There are many choices for building dataflows/pipelines/workflows/ETLs.
-Let's compare Hamilton to some of the other options to help answer this question.
+Let's compare Apache Hamilton to some of the other options to help answer this question.

 ## Comparison to Other Frameworks

 There are a lot of frameworks out there, especially in the pipeline space.
-This section should help you figure out when to use Hamilton with another framework, or in place of a framework, or when to use another framework altogether.
+This section should help you figure out when to use Apache Hamilton with another framework, or in place of a framework, or when to use another framework altogether.

 Let's go over some groups of "competitive" or "complimentary" products.
 For a basic overview, see the product matrix on the [homepage](../index.md).